CodingGarden/fresh-spots/README.md

   * [ ] Show a map on the home page

 # Stretch Features
-* Social Features

 * Comments on lists
 * Favoriting / staring lists
-  * Posting pictures of food / events at the spots would be pretty cool, similar to Yelp or Amazon reviews
+* Posting pictures of food / events at the spots
 * Lists can have a header / background image
 * User profile that shows all the lists they've created
 * Lists can be upvoted